 Q: Do you require special supplies?

-A: If you own a sketchbook, use it.
+A: No, you most likely already have everything on hand.
+If you own a sketchbook, use it.
 If not, plain paper is great!
 Use whatever your favorite medium is to create the studies for this course.
 Acrylic on board?
 Great!
 Cloth and thread?
 Wonderful!
 Collage paper and glue?
 Fabulous!

 Q: How much time will the class take?